Still Competitive: Revisiting Recurrent Models for Irregular Time Series Prediction: Results and Discussion

-\textbf{Missing data perspective.} Prior works \cite{Singh1997Missingness, Ramoni1997Missingness} have classified the observed missingness in the data into three categories: i) Missing Completely at Random (MCAR), and ii) Missing at Random, and iii) Not Missing at Random (NMAR).
-In our experiments, USHCN belongs to MCAR, where the missingness is synthetically introduced by dropping the observations uniformly at random.
+\textbf{Missing data perspective.} Prior work \cite{Singh1997Missingness, Ramoni1997Missingness} categorizes missingness into three types: (i) Missing Completely at Random (MCAR), (ii) Missing at Random (MAR), and (iii) Not Missing at Random (NMAR).
+In our experiments, the USHCN dataset corresponds to the MCAR setting, where missingness is synthetically introduced by randomly removing observations.
 In contrast, the Physionet and MIMIC-III datasets are instances of NMAR, where missingness is contextual, i.e., \textit{dependent} on observed and unobserved values.
-For example, in these datasets, a laboratory test might be missing until an abnormal vital sign value is observed, making the physician order the test.
-Our analysis on next observation prediction suggests that while GRUwE remain moderately competitive in MCAR, it is more competitive, and in fact, outperforms all the models in 2 out of 3 datasets on NMAR.
-These results demonstrates that GRUwE is better able to model the dependencies inherent in the processes generating the missingness.\\
+For example, certain laboratory tests may only be ordered after abnormal vital signs are detected.
+Our results indicate that while GRUwE remains competitive under MCAR, it performs particularly well under NMAR conditions, outperforming all compared models on two out of three datasets.
+This suggests that GRUwE more effectively captures dependencies inherent in the data-generating process.